 - Dental Assisting National Board (DANB)

 Lori Turner is Director of the Dental Auxiliary Utilization (DAU) clinical rotation for senior dental students.
 She works as a clinical instructor in the predoc clinics.
 Her focus is on collaborating with faculty dentists and teaching students the fundamentals of four-handed dentistry.
 Lori is a Certified Dental Assistant through the Dental Assisting National Board (DANB) with over 20 years of clinical experience.
 In 2003, Lori graduated from Harcum College in Bryn Mawr, Pennsylvania with a permit to practice Expanded Functions Dental Assisting.
 She earned her Bachelor's degree in Health Administration with a concentration on Health Management in 2012 from the University of Phoenix and is currently earning her Master's degree in Health Administration (MHA) with a focus on Health Policy through Penn State University.

 Lori relocated to Richmond, VA and began at VCU School of Dentistry in 2006 as a dental/surgical assistant in Faculty Practice.
 She then transitioned to the General Practice department within the predoc clinics and began the newly restructured DAU clinical rotation in 2012.
 Lori is also a member of the Continuing Education Advisory Committee here at VCU SOD and lectures on four-handed dentistry and expanded functions assisting.
 She has volunteered on multiple mission trips to provide dental care to underserved populations in both Wise County, Virginia and Jamaica.

-Outside of dentistry, she enjoys family life with her husband and two teenage children.
+Outside of dentistry, she enjoys family life with her two teenage children.
 Lori is an avid yoga practitioner and passionate about writing.